Survivor Benefit Plan (SBP)

 Eligibility

 Regular Air Force/Space Force Service members, who are covered under SBP at no cost while on active duty, are eligible to continue participating in SBP when they transfer to the Retired List.
-If they have eligible dependents whom they could name as SBP beneficiaries but do not do so, they will never be able to enroll for those SBP categories in the future.
+If they have a spouse or eligible children whom they could name as SBP beneficiaries but do not do so, they will never be able to enroll for those SBP categories in the future.
 If a Retired Service member is recalled to active duty, their original SBP election cannot be changed upon subsequent release from active duty.

 Benefit Highlights

-Prior to retirement, Service members receive counseling by an installation Retirement Services Officer before making their SBP elections (DD Form 2656, Data for Payment of Retired Personnel).
-Enrollment in SBP requires the Service member to forfeit a small portion of their retired pay monthly (referred to as a "premium") until they pay 360 SBP premiums and are at least age 70.
+Prior to retirement, service members receive counseling by an installation Retirement Services Officer before making their SBP elections (DD Form 2656, Data for Payment of Retired Personnel).
+Enrollment in SBP requires the service member to forfeit a small portion of their retired pay monthly (referred to as a "premium") until they pay 360 SBP premiums and are at least age 70.
 SBP premiums are only paid for as long as the beneficiary remains eligible to receive benefits.
 Elections are made by the category of beneficiaries discussed below.

-If a Service member does not have an eligible dependent, Spouse and or child, for an SBP category at time of retirement, the Service member has one year from the date of first acquiring an eligible beneficiary in that category after retirement to notify the Defense Finance and Accounting Service (DFAS) and make an SBP election.
+If a service member does not have an eligible dependent, spouse and or child, for an SBP category at time of retirement, the service member has one year from the date of first acquiring an eligible beneficiary in that category after retirement to notify the Defense Finance and Accounting Service (DFAS) and make an SBP election.
 If the Retired Service member does not elect coverage for an eligible beneficiary within one year of acquiring them, that category of beneficiary is closed for that dependent and all future dependents.

 Beneficiary Categories: